Making the Premier Open-Source Fax Management System Even Better

-If you have a CVS client, and if you wish to be on the cutting/bleeding edge of HylaFAX progress or participate in testing or development, then you can use CVS source from which to build HylaFAX.
+If you have an SVN client, and if you wish to be on the cutting/bleeding edge of HylaFAX progress or participate in testing or development, then you can use SVN source from which to build HylaFAX.

 The usage of JPEG and JBIG compression schemes are generally considered "advanced" fax features and may not be available to all fax machines.
 JPEG compression is most commonly used for sending and receiving color facsimile.
 JBIG compression is most commonly used for sending and receiving monochrome facsimile, but with a tighter compression (and thus faster send-times) than MMR.
 Both JPEG and JBIG facsimile compression require the usage of error-correction protocol (ECM).

 HylaFAX+ 5.4.1 and later versions support both sending and receiving of color facsimile (JPEG).

 HylaFAX JPEG support is dependent upon the presence of libjpeg, the presence of LittleCMS, and libtiff v4.0.0 and later.

 When compiling HylaFAX, you should see the following messages during ./configure if you expect color fax support:

 Checking for JPEG library support ... found.
 Enabling JPEG library support Checking for Little CMS library support ... found.
 Enabling Little CMS support